Electra City Tower

 Maya Carmi Lubartovski

-Maya is the head of our firm’s real estate taxation practice.
+Maya is a partner and head of our firm’s real estate taxation practice.

 Adv.
 Maya Carmi Lubartovski specializes in real estate taxation.
 Inter alia, Maya advises clients in relation to all tax aspects of complex real estate transactions, including urban renewal transactions, combination transactions, sales of apartments with building rights, and more.